 10 min read

 Dark spots and blemishes make up most of our skin concerns.
 Add sensitivity and redness issues into the mix, and our skin challenges are amped up even further.
-Skin redness can arise from sensitive, sensitised and reactive skin states that make you look blotchy and angry and lead to feelings of skin discomfort.
+Skin redness can arise from sensitive, sensitised and reactive skin phases that make you look blotchy and angry and lead to feelings of skin discomfort.
 But first, 'sensitive', 'reactive' and 'sensitised' - what does all this mean?

 To truly keep flushed skin at bay, you need to understand where it comes from.
 Then, you can choose the best soothing ingredients to keep your skin happy and even-toned.
 So let us first deep dive into some definitions.